One of the most difficult things I see is startups who’ve spent tons of money on product development, only to find out:

-First that it’s easy to have a theoretically “perfect” product sitting endlessly on your drawing board.
-However, it’s not until it’s in the hands of your end customer that you can really start judging it properly.
+- It’s easy to have a theoretically “perfect” product sitting endlessly on your drawing board.
+However, you can only start judging it properly when it’s in the hands of your end customer.

 It’s this valuable feedback loop we want to tap into early in the product development process.

-By creating what’s known as a “minimum viable product”, you create a product that has just the core functionality of what you want to offer and you create this as quickly and cheaply as possible.
+By creating a “minimum viable product”, you build a product that has the core functionality of what you want to offer.
+And you create it as quickly and cheaply as possible.

-Rather than trying to pack in all the features you think your customers will want through an expensive and protracted product development cycle, you instead release a bare bones product and tap into the feedback your customers are giving you.
+So, instead of packing all the features you think your customers want into a product.
+And this is an expensive and protracted product development cycle.
+You’ll release a bare bones product and tap into the feedback your customers are giving you.

 Of course, certain industries lend themselves better to this type of product development than others.
 If you operate in a highly regulated industry like car manufacturing or pharmaceuticals this will not be possible.

-Shipping quickly, tapping into a customer feedback loop and constantly improving your products is the best and most reliable way I know of consistently producing winners.
+Shipping quickly.
+Tapping into a customer feedback loop.
+Constantly improving your products is the best and most reliable way I know of consistently producing winners.